ichdasich/bbb-rec-perm/README.md

 supplied in error-page/ (placed into the directory /bbb relative to your webroot in the supplied nginx conf) to display an error page that explains these settings to your users, in case you also use the greenlight integration.

+### Password authentication for recordings

+The password authentication auth-hooks add the ability to use `HTTP_AUTH` against the greenlight user database.
+For this to work, python3-bcrypt must be installed as well.
+The scripts allow you to configure the gllisted values that trigger the following auth cases:

+#### `PUBLIC`
+The meeting is publicly available, i.e., accessible without authentication.

+#### `GL_AUTH`
+Any credentials of any GL user work.

+#### `GL_USER_PRIV`
+Only the credentials of the room owner work.

+#### `GL_USER_SHARE`
+Credentials of the room owner and anyone they shared the room with work.